Scattering amplitudes in Quadratic Graivty in a general formalism: The Dirac-Pauli quantization and its generalizations

 only depends on $P_1$ by a linear term, which in the path integral may lead to a divergent exponential.
-However, under the prescription of continue the values of $Q_2\to i Q_2$ and $P_2\to -iP_2$ it becomes
+However, it is too early to say so, since the path integral may be sandwiched by non standard states.
+Sometimes, it is preferable to employ the euclidean path integral quantization.
+This leads to an imaginary time $t\to i\tau$.
+The definition \eqref{livin} and \eqref{ecuador} leads to

+Under a change of time $Q_2$ and $P_1$ pick an imaginary value.
+This does not change the behaviour of the hamiltonian since $P_1 Q_2\to -P_1 Q_2$, still a real exponential.
+However, this statement changes if one of the operators is not standard, such as the Pauli-Dirac ones $\hat{p}\to i\hat{p}$ and the same for $\hat{x}$.
+In this case, the prescription of the previous section \eqref{canon1} of continuing the values of $Q_2\to i Q_2$ and $P_2\to -iP_2$ has to be employed leading to

 The dangerous term now is converted in a harmless imaginary term $iP_1Q_2$ whose exponentiation and integration does not lead to divergent results.
 To see this note that the euclidean path integral is